 Running bamboo is extremely aggressive and swift to escape its bounds by sending out widely spreading underground rhizomes.
 An example is timber bamboo, most commonly the genus Phyllostachys, which grows tall, up to 50 feet in some cases.
 Of concern is its propensity to produce many new canes, known as “culms”, that can grow at the amazing rate of 4 inches a day.
 For Phyllostachys and a wide selection of other varieties, go to Bamboo Garden, which identifies each of the dozens of bamboo types for sale as either clumping or running; prices range from $10 to $350 per plant, depending on type and size.

-Also in the Japanese Garden is an excellent example of a running bamboo under control.
-Kumazasa bamboo (Sasa veitchii) is a native of Japan and gets its beautiful variegated appearance when the edges of its leaves wither in cold weather; here it is bounded by a stone patio and a paved path.
+Kumazasa bamboo (Sasa veitchii) is a native of Japan and gets its beautiful variegated appearance when the edges of its leaves wither in cold weather.
 Sasa Veitchii is $15 from Bamboo Garden.

 In the end, it does seem a shame to avoid a plant that has been growing on earth for millions of years.
 Yes, stories abound of nightmarish plantings taking over yards, tunneling under fences and cracking open concrete barriers.
 But a little research–plus appropriate planting methods and maintenance–can enable you to add this unique and exotic plant to your garden without fear.